Christian pilgrimage: Lourdes, France

 According to believers, the Blessed Virgin Mary appeared to Saint Bernadette Soubirous on a total of eighteen occasions at Lourdes (Lorda in her local Occitan language).
 As a result, Lourdes became a major place of Roman Catholic pilgrimage and of miraculous healings.
-Today Lourdes receives up to 5,000,000 pilgrims and tourists every season.
+Today Lourdes receives up to 5,000,000 tourists every season.
 With about 270 hotels, Lourdes has the second greatest number of hotels per square kilometer in France after Paris.
 Some of the deluxe hotels like Grand Hotel Moderne, Hotel Grand de la Grotte, Hotel Saint Etienne, Hotel Majestic and Hotel Roissy are located here.